-&lt;sup>21 Jaravel and Borusyak (2018) point out identification problems in the identification of treatment effects in event-study settings estimated with individual and time fixed-effects.
+&lt;sup>34 Borusyak and Jaravel (2018) point out potential concerns in the identification of treatment effects in event-study settings estimated with individual and time fixed-effects.
 OLS does not recover a reasonable weighted average of the treatment effects as long-run effects are weighted negatively.
 In our framework, we estimate the baseline specification in first-differences, precluding the problem of assigning incorrect weights to long-run effects.

-&lt;sup>22 Switching behavior would be associated with welfare decreases in extraordinary circumstances such as: (1) firms with lower marginal costs are losing market share (probably unusual in retail); or (2) there is firm exit combined with an increase in competition where small establishments are gaining more than mid and big-size establishments (rather implausible).
+&lt;sup>35 Switching behavior would be associated with welfare decreases in extraordinary circumstances such as: (1) firms with lower marginal costs are losing market share (probably unusual in retail); or (2) there is firm exit combined with an increase in competition where small establishments are gaining more than mid and big-size establishments (rather implausible).